 The conference is one of Apple's biggest annual events and costs the company around $50 million to run.
 All operating systems become available as developer betas through the summer then released to the public in the fall.

 Apple versus Epic

 When Epic purposefully violated the App Store guidelines, Apple pulled Fortnite from the App Store.
-Epic was prepared with a lawsuit, which is still underway.
+Epic was prepared with a lawsuit.

 Apple acquires many companies each year and doesn't usually make it known to the public.
 Acquisitions occur to secure patents, technology, or employees to further Apple's work in certain areas.